MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-mobile.md

    :::image type="content" border="true" source="media/how-to-register-passkey-mobile/passkey-android-confirm-pin.png" alt-text="Screenshot of prompt to provide PIN or biometric.":::

-1. You maybe asked to confirm your PIN or biometric again before proceeding.
+1. You may be asked to confirm your PIN or biometric again before proceeding.

 1. Upon completion, you're redirected back to [My Security info](https://aka.ms/mysecurityinfo) and asked to rename your passkey.

-1. Name the passkey something memorable to you and select **Done**.
+1. Name the passkey something memorable to you, then select **Done**.

    :::image type="content" border="true" source="media/how-to-register-passkey-mobile/passkey-android-finish.png" alt-text="Screenshot showing final passkey registration step on Android.":::